Soulcalibur (video game): Reception

-In Japan, Game Machine listed Soulcalibur on their September 1, 1998 issue as being the third most-successful arcade game of the month.
+In Japan, Game Machine listed Soulcalibur as the third most successful arcade game of August 1998.

-The Dreamcast version of Soulcalibur sold in excess of one million copies by December 1999.
+The Dreamcast version of Soulcalibur sold in excess of one million copies by December 1999, and 1.3 million by 2002.
 It is the second biggest selling game on the system.
-It won the 1999 E3 Game Critics Award for "Best Fighting Game" and the AIAS Interactive Achievement Awards for 1999's "Console Game of the Year" and "Console Fighting Game of the Year" (along with a nomination for "Game of the Year").
+It won the 1999 E3 Game Critics Award for "Best Fighting Game".
+At the 3rd Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences awarded Soulcalibur with "Console Game of the Year" and "Console Fighting Game of the Year" (along with a nomination for "Game of the Year").

 Blake Fischer reviewed the Dreamcast version of the game for Next Generation, rating it five stars out of five, and stated that "Beautiful, deep, and far more compelling than any 3D fighter in recent memory, Soul Calibur is reason enough to own a Dreamcast."

 The game received universal critical acclaim, garnering perfect 10/10 scores from GameSpot and IGN, and was for nearly a decade the last game to receive a perfect rating from IGN, until the release of Grand Theft Auto IV in 2008.
 It is the second game ever to get a perfect 40/40 from Japanese gaming magazine Famitsu (the first being The Legend of Zelda: Ocarina of Time).
 As of 2017, game review aggregator website GameRankings has the Dreamcast version ranked as the seventh best-reviewed game of all time, as well as being the highest-scoring title in the fighting game genre.

 The Dreamcast version of Soulcalibur also holds a score of 98, making it one of the highest-rated video games of all time across all consoles and platforms, on Metacritic.

 Retrospective

 Soulcalibur was named as the number one best Dreamcast game by Game Informer.
 In 2009, IGN ranked Soulcalibur as the fifth best Dreamcast game, while ScrewAttack ranked it sixth.
 GamesRadar named Soulcalibur the best Dreamcast game of all time on their list.
 In 2005, GameSpot ranked Soulcalibur as the sixth best launch title yet, calling it "not only one of the greatest launch games or one of the greatest fighters, but one of the greatest games ever.
 Period."
+In 2022, Cultured Vultures ranked Soulcalibur as the best Dreamcast game of all time.

 In addition, it is often considered to be one of the greatest games on all platforms, including: